Sponsored by: Ohio Library Council

 Register @ my OLC | Deadline to register: 7/20/20

 *Individual members or staff of OLC Institutional member libraries.

-What’s Included: Participation in the live webinar and/or access to the archived version at a later date, resources (if applicable) provided by the presenters.
+What’s Included: Participation in the live webinar and/or access to the archived version at a later date, resources (if applicable) provided by the presenter.

-NOTE: Webinar invitations and access information will be sent via e-mail on Nov.
-6. Please check that your correct e-mail address is listed in your my OLC profile page.
+NOTE: Webinar invitations and access information will be sent via e-mail.
+Please check that your correct e-mail address is listed in you my OLC profile page.

 Continuing Education Credits: For those working toward their Ohio Public Librarian or Ohio Public Library Staff re-certification, this webinar counts as (1.5) continuing education contact hours of credit.